 The caps are split into allowances and distributed by governments to companies.
 These can be bought and sold on the carbon marketplace.
 As a cap declines over time, industries are supposed to have a growing incentive to use energy more cleanly and efficiently.

-But after peaking at almost $36 a ton in 2008, European carbon prices crashed during the global financial crisis because the system created too many allowances.
+But after peaking at almost US$36 a ton in 2008, European carbon prices crashed during the global financial crisis because the system created too many allowances.
 The market was further oversupplied by non-E.U. carbon credits.
-Prices reached a low of about $3.65 a ton in 2013.
+Prices reached a low of about US$3.65 a ton in 2013.
 The prices, as with other markets, are driven by supply and demand.

 “Treating carbon pricing as a ‘mainstream’ tax policy, with few constraints on revenue use, would help cleave support for carbon pricing from the social impacts of carbon pricing and carbon revenue itself, to depend on performance of the overall system,” Gurría said.

 “We can’t have a common future if we leave behind the vulnerable segments of our population, who often stand to be hardest hit by climate change,” he said.
 “Locations where ‘brown’ jobs are lost may also not coincide with where ‘green’ ones are created.
 And post-displacement jobs often tend to be ‘worse’ along a number of dimensions.”

 The cap-and-trade system is essentially a political tool to curb pollution and spur business investment in low-carbon technology.
 Overhauling it to work as intended would require assurances that, on the supply side, power operators receive only as many allowances as they actually need.